 Most of Utah is pictured as either Salt Lake City/Park City with ski slopes and lift passes, or the dry desert of Arches National Park where wind erosion makes legendary sculptures.
 Zion National Park, however, is a green and fertile side to the state that many rarely consider.

 Known for canyons and slim passages, at the base of those canyons are the rivers that carved them out of the earth’s crust.
 Fish swim through the streams, trees grow in the valleys, Zion gives a view of Utah that’s rich, dramatic, historic, and breathtaking.

 On the northern edge of Zion National Park is Cedar City, home to the Southern Utah Museum of Art as well as the Frontier Homestead State Park Museum.
 These offer a glimpse into Utah’s history that touches on the indigenous people of the state, and the “Go West” migration of Americans.

-Snow Canyon State Park is also at the northwest edge of Zion National Park and worthy of a visit.
+Snow Canyon State Park is also at the northwest edge of St. George and worthy of a visit.

 One of the more unique things to do in Zion is hike (more like wade) the Narrows – an exhilarating hike, swim, wade through slippery rock, shallow water and narrow canyons.
 It’s a once in a lifetime experience.